Blackberry yoghurt chia parfait in a jar

 Tips for Texture and Colour

-Use ripe blackberries for deep colour and natural sweetness.
+Use ripe blackberries for deep color and natural sweetness.

-Add a squeeze of lemon juice to brighten the flavour and preserve the colour.
+Add a squeeze of lemon juice to brighten the flavor and preserve the color.

 Let each set for 5–10 minutes for defined layers before adding the next.